 When you are struggling to make ends meet and you are hoping to obtain debt relief, you are probably concerned with how much filing a Chapter 7 or Chapter 13 case will cost you.
-Financial struggles can be nerve-wracking and trying to come up with money to pay an attorney can feel overwhelming.
+Financial struggles can be nerve-wracking and trying to come up with money to pay an attorney and bankruptcy cost can feel overwhelming.

 If this is your situation, it is important to retain the right attorney.
 An experienced bankruptcy attorney can not only help you save money, but also prevent you from losing your most valuable assets.
 You may be tempted to retain the “cheapest” lawyer out there, but you don’t want to put your future in the hands of a lawyer that does not have bankruptcy experience or that you cannot rely on.
 Thus, it is imperative that you research the attorney to ensure that he or she is knowledgeable in the area of bankruptcy and has a solid reputation for helping people in your situation.